cms-sw/cms-sw.github.io/cms_coding_rules.md

 ## 1 -- Introduction
 This document describes the CMS C++ software naming, coding, style and documentation rules and recommendations.
 All CMS C++ software is expected to comply with the rules.
-The asterisk (*) after some rules indicates that there may be exceptional use cases where the rule may be violated with good justiﬁcation.
+The asterisk (\*) after some rules indicates that there may be exceptional use cases where the rule may be violated with good justiﬁcation.
 Coding rules are meant to prevent serious problems in software function, performance, maintainability, usability, and portability.
+The Packaging Rules section also has some brief guidelines for Python scripts.

 ## 2 -- Naming Rules
 1. C++ header ﬁles use the sufﬁx .h, e.g. `CaloCluster.h` (*)